Selenium

 7. Telemetry and GraphQL:

-Joe Colantonio in his latest article on “What is Selenium 4?
-The latest in Automated Browser Testing” has in detail explained about all these above features and the importance of Selenium 4.
+Joe Colantonio, in his latest article, “What is Selenium 4?
+The latest in Automated Browser Testing,” has explained all the above features and the importance of Selenium 4 in detail.

 8. Improved Documentation:

-With the earlier versions of Selenium, users use to face a lot of difficulties with the documentation part as there were some lackings in the documentation capabilities of Selenium.
+With the earlier versions of Selenium, users faced many difficulties with the documentation part, as there were some shortcomings in Selenium’s documentation capabilities.

 This has significantly improved in the latest versions of Selenium.
 Selenium 4.0 provides better documentation capabilities.

-• Its documentation part has been completely revamped with a neat UI that allows users to easily navigate to the desired section of the page and covers all information about tools and APIs that comes under the Selenium umbrella.
+• Its documentation part has been completely revamped with a neat UI that allows users to navigate to the desired section of the page easily and covers all information about tools and APIs that come under the Selenium umbrella.

-• This will help testers gain information about all the features required to get started with selenium testing.
+• This will help testers learn about all the features required to start selenium testing.

 What is deprecated and changed in Selenium 4?